 (Survey from 27.2.-28.2.
 2019.
 The required amount of votes to win in the first round is 50%… theoretically, see Constitutional Court.
 Oh wait, you can’t.)

-But before we get into just who is that Čaputová woman anyway and how the hell did she manage to suddenly outrun all the fan favorites, we should take a look at some of the runners-up because given the current situation, at least one of them will end up in the second round, and they are all various flavors of disaster.
+But before we get into just who that Čaputová woman is anyway, and how the hell she managed to suddenly outrun all the fan favorites, we should take a look at some of the runners-ups – because given the current situation, at least one of them will end up in the second round, and they are all various flavours of disaster.

 Marian Kotleba should not need any introduction: what is needed, but alas is not within the author’s power to provide, is a reasonable explanation of how the hell is a card-carrying, uniform-wearing neo-Nazi being seriously considered a Presidential candidate.
-And those five percent do not look very threatening but the problem lies in his next door neighbor in the graph, Štefan Harabin, who espouses very similar views, but he wears a suit while doing it so it’s apparently OK.
+His five percent in the polls does not look very threatening but the problem lies in his next door neighbor in the graph, Štefan Harabin, who espouses very similar views, but wears a suit while doing it, so apparently it’s OK.

 Harabin is a fascinating character, really: cursory search reveals his claims that having a goat as a mascot of the charity NGO Človek v ohrození is actually sophisticated subliminal Satanist iniative to dissolve morals (words all his) or that World War 2 was started by the Anglo-Saxons who drove Hitler to attack Russia (never mind Molotov-Ribbentrop or the hideous nationalism underlying his division of people into Slavs and Anglo-Saxons).
 In the current political climate, the fact someone listens to this clown is not the surprise here: the real shock comes from the fact this clown is not, in fact, a clown.
 This clown is, in fact, a judge.

-Their problem when it comes to the upcoming Presidential election is that in a lot of issues, Kotleba and Harabin are interchangeable and this is likely to occur to their voters as well.
-Should either of them enter the second round, they could both – Harabin a bit more likely than Kotleba – rally the more conservative part of the electorate to support them despite having thrown their lot in with other candidates in the first round.
+Their problem when it comes to the upcoming Presidential election is that on a lot of issues, Kotleba and Harabin are interchangeable, and this is likely to occur to their voters as well.
+Should either of them enter the second round, they could both – Harabin a bit more likely than Kotleba – rally the more conservative part of the electorate despite having thrown their lot in with other candidates in the first round.

 So who is that woman anyway?